kitsudaiki/Project-Overview/README.md

-# Kitsunemimi-Project-Meta
+# Project-Overview

 This repository is only to keep an overview of my public and private repositories.
-With this the version of library requirements should be in sync.
+With this, the version of library requirements should be in sync.
 Beside this it is for issue tickets, which affect all repositories.

-For the case that you ask, why it is named `Kitsunemimi-Project`:
-Its is not related to the content of the repositories.
-At the momemnt with project-name is only a temporary solution and will be changed in the future.
-Originally I searched for a name schema for the libraries to differentiation them from other libraries.
-For this and because my private domain was already `kitsunemimi.moe`, I decided to name my libraries `libKitsunemimi...` and after some time I decided to make this as to the project name and collect all my sub-projects under this name, because kitsunemimi are moe. ;)

 Contact for questions: tobias.anker@kitsunemimi.moe